-There are a number of ways in which you can work with us on the PGCE Secondary provider programme.
+You can work with us on the PGCE Secondary provider programme in a number of ways.
 These include:

 Placements: providing up to 120 days in school with a subject mentor to support and develop the trainee.
-We are seeking two placements for each trainee: a 6 week Foundation placement in the autumn term, and or a 12 week Developmental and Consolidation placement in the Spring and Summer terms.
-Many of our highly skilled trainees go on to work in our partner schools so this can be an excellent recruitment opportunity for your school.
+We are seeking two placements for each trainee: a 6-week Foundation placement in the autumn term, and or a 12 week Developmental and Consolidation placement in the Spring and Summer terms.
+Many of our highly skilled students go on to work in our partner schools so this can be an excellent recruitment opportunity for your school.

-Professional Studies (PS) hub schools: Your school can be paid to provide a PS hub where trainees can observe excellent practice related to key themes in professional development.
-Hosting a PS hub can also promote recruitment of trainees as NQTs.
+Professional Studies (PS) hub schools: Your school can be paid to provide a PS hub where students can observe excellent practice related to key themes in professional development.
+Hosting a PS hub can also promote recruitment of students as NQTs.

 Learning Rounds: Your school can be paid to provide Learning Rounds for Subject groups.
-In a learning round, a group of trainees in a specialist Subject works with successful departments who can model excellent teaching and involve trainees in innovative practice,.
+In a learning round, a group of students in a specialist Subject works with successful departments who can model excellent teaching and involve students in innovative practice.
 If your school needs to recruit in particular subjects, learning rounds can also introduce trainees to your school and inspire them to work with you.
 View the subjects we specialise in.

 School Direct partnerships and SCITTs: We are always keen to work with School Direct partnerships and SCITTs.
 We can help you set up your own School Direct alliance or SCITT.
 We can also work with you on fine-tuning an existing programme from recruitment through to preparation for the NQT year.

 In our FAQs section you'll find information on school experience dates, funding available to your school, taking a trainee during an Ofsted Inspection, what your school is required to do, mentor training, and what our trainees do on placement.
 We always welcome your thoughts and queries on our school placements, so please don't hesitate to get in touch at firstname.lastname@example.org